 Venezuelan arepas are celebrated for their diverse and abundant fillings.
 They are traditionally split open and stuffed, functioning similar to pita pockets.
 Popular Venezuelan fillings include:

 In Venezuela, arepas occupy a central role in daily eating habits.
 According to a 2015 survey, nearly 70% of Venezuelans consumed arepas regularly.
 Unlike Colombian arepas, Venezuelan versions typically serve as main courses rather than sides.
-They're eaten throughout the day as both meals and snacks, creating a culture where these corn products can be found almost everywhere, including in specialized restaurants called areperas.
+They're eaten throughout the day as both meals and snacks, creating a culture where these corn products can be found almost everywhere, including in specialized areperas.

 Arepas offer exceptional flexibility for catering events of all sizes, from small gatherings to large-scale functions like weddings and corporate events.
 Their adaptability makes them suitable for various catering formats, including build your own arepa bars, boxed arepa meals, buffet setups, plated meals, or simple arepa platters.